DongdongMeng/The_CSLS_model/README.md

 ![image](https://github.com/DongdongMeng/The_CSLS_model/blob/master/Sample%203.gif)
 ![image](https://github.com/DongdongMeng/The_CSLS_model/blob/master/Sample%204.gif)

-We acknowledge the authors for the code released at ''http://www.imagecomputing.org/~cmli/'' and ''http://kaihuazhang.net/'', which potentially provide effective means for green algae detection in remote sensing images.
+We acknowledge the authors for the code released at ''http://www.imagecomputing.org/~cmli/'' and ''http://kaihuazhang.net/'', which provide effective means for green algae detection in remote sensing images.